Personalisation and Purpose of Reward Systems at Home and School

-I am a fan of personalised reward systems as a way to achieve a very specific goal.
-As a behaviour modification strategy I have struggled to find a suitable system.
+I am a fan of personalised reward systems at school as a way to achieve a very specific goal.
+As a behaviour modification strategy, I have struggled to find a suitable system.
 I have found star charts or token economy systems a good way for some children to focus on expected behaviour.
-They can be a good way to remind adults to focus on positive behaviour and redirect to what we want instead of “telling off”.
-However they can create a culture of compliance and in SEND education this can lead to unfair expectations.
+They can be a good way to remind adults to focus on positive behaviour and redirect to what they want instead of “telling off”.
+However, they can create a culture of compliance and in SEND education this can lead to unfair expectations.
 I.e a child could lose out due to an involuntary response to aversive stimuli.

 I was fortunate enough that the kind people at Totsup sent me their big red bus reward chart.
-This is a great well made foam board magnetic bus with 10 numbered passengers as the tokens.
+This is a great well-made foam board magnetic bus with 10 numbered passengers as the reward tokens.
 The boy is a vehicle fan so loves the bus.
 He was very motivated by moving the people from the bus stop into their seats.

 We have now used it for different things.
 Each time the frequency of earning a token and the reward is altered.
 Our first use was toilet training and each attempt earned a person.
-10 people equaled a small PJ masks figure from a collection we picked up on facebook.
+10 people equalled a small PJ masks figure from a collection we picked up on the Facebook market place.
 Once he achieved this we used it for each successful attempt.
-10 people then equaled a large PJ mask figure (of which there were only 3).
-Finally we used it for each time he got dressed independently so it was limited to a maximum of 1 person per day.
+10 people then equalled a large PJ mask figure (of which there were only 3).
+Finally, we used it for each time he got dressed independently so it was limited to a maximum of 1 person per day.
 To reflect the extended time frame there was a brand new power ranger figure as the motivator.
 We only needed this once because we supported the token with lots of praise and once the skill was mastered he enjoyed the independence this brought him.

 Reward systems can also be a great way of teaching the concept of delayed gratification.
-For those children for whom waiting presents a significant challenge a well designed reward system can reinforce the benefits of waiting.
-As the adult you have huge control over the reward system you choose and the value of the reward.
+For those children for whom waiting presents a significant challenge a well-designed reward system can reinforce the benefits of waiting or turn taking.
+As an adult, you have huge control over the reward system you choose and the value of the reward.

 When you design a reward chart or are planning for how to use one you buy consider the following things:

-- What type of chart will interest them?
+- What type of reward chart will motivate and interest them?
 Stars, logo’s etc

 - How many do they need to earn to gain a reward (start low)